ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 This may be important when trying to obtain accurate predictions for mixtures.

 ### Cubic Plus Association
 Another class of equation of state that doesn't really fit in either cubics or SAFT equations is CPA, where the two approaches are combined.
-As a result, the features available in both appraoches are extended to CPA:
+As a result, the features available in both approaches are extended to CPA:
 ```julia
 julia> model = CPA(["methanol","ethane"])
 CPA{BasicIdeal, RK{BasicIdeal, CPAAlpha, NoTranslation, vdW1fRule}} with 2 components: